 If you’re on your own, the whole business of pregnancy can seem daunting.
-You may feel lonely, especially if it seems as though everyone else has a partner to help them through it.
-You’re not alone – there’s extra help available.
-Don’t be afraid to ask.
+You may feel lonely, especially if it seems as though everyone else has a partner.
+Being a single parent can be hard, but remember that 1 in 4 families are single-parent families, so there are plenty of other mums and dads going through similar emotions.

 Ask for support and help